Aeurias/NadeshikoSlimeVR/README.md

 ## Assembly

-While soldering, use flux to make things easier, keep your solder iron's tip tinned with solder when not in use to protect from oxidation.
-Make sure to clean the PCBs after soldering.
+Using a solder helping hand will make putting everything on the PCB much easier!
+While soldering, keep your solder iron's tip tinned with solder when not in use to protect from oxidation.
+Make sure to clean the PCBs from excess flux after soldering.
 You can use PCB cleaner or isopropyl alcohol.
-This is to remove the flux, which some are acidic and will attack the solder joint over time.

 The basic steps of assembly for the main trackers are: